MaistoV/UninaSoC/sw/SoC/README.md

 Users can define custom linker script sections and symbols by editing the `ld/user.ld` file in the project directory.

+***Warning***: The stack is located at the end of the first memory device defined in `config/configs/config.csv`.
+Currently, the memory size specified in the config.csv file may different from the phyisical memory allocated for the SoC (check `hw/xilinx/ips/common/xlnx_blk_mem_gen/config.tcl`).

 ### Importing new libraries

 Libraries, whether external or internal, are stored in the `lib` directory.
 To include libraries in your custom project, update the Makefile by specifying them in the libraries section.